wemrysi/quasar/README.md

 java -jar [<path to jar>] [-c <config file>]
 ```

-For web jar users, you also need the metadata store.
-See [here](#Testing) for getting up and running with one.
+Web jar users, will also need the metadata store.
+See [here](#full-testing-prerequisite-docker-and-docker-compose) for getting up and running with one using docker.

 ### Configure